wkt12/https-github.com-wkt12-android-security-self-automated/README.md

 - Automating patching or hardening routines
 - Monitoring logs for suspicious behavior

-Want to dive deeper into threat modeling, ethical hacking, or building a secure CI/CD pipeline?
-I can help you level up your security game.
-Let’s make your bot bulletproof. 🔐
+Want to dive deeper into threat modeling, ethical hacking, or building a secure CI/CD pipeline? do it.